roidrage/cap-ext-webistrano/README.markdown

     set :password,        "admin"
     set :stage,           "test" # specify the stage you want to deploy set :webistrano_home, "http://webistrano.mydomain.com"
+    set :host_to_deploy, "server-name-here" #if you wish to override the host

 If you only have one stage in your project this should do, however with several stages it'd be better to ask for the stage to be deployed: